vertec-io/bevy_eventwork/examples/README.md

 - Robot position and status monitoring
 - Joint angle visualization
 - Mutation support for robot commands

+### Control Demo
+Demonstrates the `ExclusiveControlPlugin` for exclusive control transfer:
+- Exclusive control semantics (only one client can control an entity)
+- Control request/release messages
+- Automatic timeout for inactive clients
+- Hierarchy propagation (control parent = control children)
+- State synchronization (all clients see who has control)

 ### DevTools Demo
 Demonstrates the DevTools widget capabilities: